SWOT Analysis of General Motors: Free Templates and In-Depth Insights 2023

 • Future-focused: Barra is transforming GM into electric and autonomous vehicles.
 She wants GM to shape the future of mobility.

-By combining participative leadership with bold decision-making when necessary, Barra has led a successful turnaround at GM over the past decade.
+Barra has led a successful turnaround at GM over the past decade by combining participative leadership with bold decision-making when necessary.
 Her leadership has reinvigorated the company culture and positioned GM for the future.

 General Motors’ Strengths

-• Strong brand portfolio: GM owns iconic brands like Chevrolet, Cadillac, GMC, and Buick with rich histories and loyal customer bases.
+• Strong brand portfolio: GM owns iconic brands like Chevrolet, Cadillac, GMC, and Buick, which have a rich history and a loyal customer base.

 • Global scale and presence: GM operates in over 100 countries, giving it tremendous scale and distribution advantages.